 |Camping in Rocky Mountain National Park|

 Camping in Rocky Mountain National Park is permitted only in designated campgrounds.
 There are 6 drive-in campgrounds that provide almost 600 campsites, with most accepting reservations.
-Reservations for summer camping in Moraine Park, Glacier Basin, and Aspenglen can be made up to six months in advance, and can be made by calling 1-877-444-6777 or online through the National Reservation System.
+Reservations for summer camping in Moraine Park, Glacier Basin, and Aspenglen can be made up to six months in advance by calling 1-877-444-6777 or online through the National Reservation System.

-The park also has one group campground at Glacier Basin, which has 13 sites that can accommodate groups ranging in sizes of 9 to 40 people.
+The park also has one group campground at Glacier Basin, which has 13 sites that can accommodate groups of 9 to 40 people.